-The Tenth Street TRP aims to serve at least 35 homeowners within an 18-month period.
+The Tenth Street TRP aims to serve at least 35 come where within an 18-month period.

-The City Request for Proposals for a contractor to provide the repairs in the Tenth Street TRP will include local subcontractor hiring and experience working on historic properties.
+The City Request for Proposals for a contractor to provide the repairs in the Tenth Street TRP will include local subcontractor hiring and expense working on historic properties.